openvinotoolkit/model_server/docs/performance_tuning.md

 It should be at least as big as the number of assigned OpenVINO streams or expected parallel clients (grpc_wokers >= nireq).

 - Parameter `file_system_poll_wait_seconds` defines how often the model server will be checking if new model version gets created in the model repository.
 The default value is 1 second which ensures prompt response to creating new model version.
-In some cases it might be recommended to reduce the polling frequency or even disable it.
-For example with cloud storage, it could cause a cost for API calls to the storage cloud provider.
+In some cases, it might be recommended to reduce the polling frequency or even disable it.
+For example, with cloud storage, it could cause a cost for API calls to the storage cloud provider.
 Detecting new versions can be disabled with a value `0`.

 ## Plugin configuration

-Depending on the device employed to run the inference operation, you can tune the execution behaviour with a set of parameters.
+Depending on the device employed to run the inference operation, you can tune the execution behavior with a set of parameters.
 Each device is handled by its OpenVINO plugin.

 > Note: For additional information, read [supported configuration parameters for all plugins](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_Supported_Devices.html).